siddhantsharma301/Galen/README.md

-# Galen: A New Way to Find Diseases in Medical Images
+# Galen: A New Way to Diagnose Medical Images
 Siddhant Sharma, 2019

 ## Why